EpistasisLab/Aliro/README.md

 ### Projects

-After a project has been created on FGLab, if this machine is available to run experiments for the project then add the following field to `projects.json`.
-Note that `<project_id>` links the created project on FGLab and FGMachine's project specifications in `projects.json`.
+After a project has been created on FGLab, a corresponding *project implementation* must be specified in `projects.json`.
+If this machine is available to run experiments for the project created on FGLab, then add the following field to `projects.json`.
+Note that `<project_id>` links the created project on FGLab and FGMachine's project implemetations in `projects.json`.

 ```json
 "<project_id>": {